mobilabsolutions/terraform-modules/modules/azurerm/mysql/database/README.md

 charset | (Required) Specifies the Charset for the MySQL Database, which needs to be a valid MySQL Charset.
 Changing this forces a new resource to be created. | string collation | (Required) Specifies the Collation for the MySQL Database, which needs to be a valid MySQL Collation.
 Changing this forces a new resource to be created. | string

 Default values will be overriden if they are provided as input variables.
-Usually variables marked as (Required) does not have default values.
+Usually variables marked as (Required) do not have default values.
 Check variables.tf file for more information.

 #### Output Reference
 The following output variables are supported: